Codecademy/docs/content/python/concepts/math-module/terms/math-fsum/math-fsum.md

 ---
 Title: 'math.fsum()'
-Description: 'Takes an iterable (like a list of numbers) as an argument and returns an accurate floating-point sum.'
+Description: 'Takes an iterable as an argument and returns an accurate floating point sum.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'
 Tags:
+  - 'Arithmetic'
   - 'Functions'
-  - 'Arithmetic'
+  - 'Numbers'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
 ---

-This function takes an iterable (like a list of numbers) as an argument and returns an accurate floating-point sum.
+In Python, the **`math.fsum()`** [function](https://www.codecademy.com/resources/docs/python/functions) takes an iterator as an argument and returns a floating point sum of all the items in the iterator.
 This function avoids loss of precision by tracking intermediate partial sums.

 ## Syntax